2010 Sacagawea Dollar Value Checker: Errors List, “D”, “S” & “P” Mint Mark Worth

 The auction records highlight the prices realized for the 2010-P dollar across different grades.

-Following that, the chart illustrates how these coins have performed in the market over the past year.
+The following chart shows how these coins have performed in the market over the past year.

 Market Activity: 2010-P Native American Position A Sacagawea Dollar